New York Red Bulls: Broadcasting

 From its inception as the MetroStars in 1996, Red Bulls matches were televised by MSG and MSG Plus.
 Joe Tolleson (play-by-play) and Tommy Smyth (analyst) were the original announcers.
 Derek Rae and JP Dellacamera followed as play-by-play announcers.
-As of 2012, Steve Cangialosi (play-by-play) and Shep Messing (analyst) are the MSG/MSG Plus announcers.
+From 2012 to 2022, Steve Cangialosi (play-by-play) and Shep Messing (analyst) were the MSG/MSG Plus announcers.

 In 2015, the Red Bulls launched streaming audio game broadcasts from the club's official site, with play-by-play man Matt Harmon and former MetroStar and Red Bull Steve Jolley on the English-language call, and Ernesto Motta in Spanish.
 Late in 2015, the club launched a streaming internet station with TuneIn, becoming the first MLS club to provide 24-hour streaming content to its fan base.
-Fusaro replaced Motta in 2021 but departed ahead of the 2023 season.
+Stefano Fusaro replaced Motta in 2021 but departed ahead of the 2023 season.

 From 2023, every Red Bulls match is available via MLS Season Pass on the Apple TV app.
-The service features contributions from Cangialosi, Fusaro and Messing, as well as former New York players Sacha Kljestan, Bradley Wright-Phillips and Lloyd Sam.
+The service features contributions from Cangialosi, Fusaro and Messing, as well as former New York players Sacha Kljestan, Bradley Wright-Phillips, Dax McCarty, Lloyd Sam and Heath Pearce.
+Harmon and Jolley can be listened to on the Apple TV broadcast for every home match and often host weekly features previewing and recapping matches on the service.